 People are always surprised when I tell them I don’t travel around Italy every second weekend.
 In fact, I was just complaining to Giulio about how little we get out.
 In Italy, work hours are ridiculously long, so I’m in the office every day until 7:30-8pm.
 Since cooking is our escape, we always make elaborate dinners and end up finishing at 10pm when it’s off to bed.

 It’s an extremely boring life, I know.
-But I was given the opportunity last weekend to explore Orbetello in collaboration with the Argentario Golf Resort & Spa.
+But I was given the opportunity last weekend to explore Orbetello in collaboration with the Argentario Golf Resort & Spa where you can play golf if you want, and there are also other alternatives like golf practice mats which are perfect for golfers.
 If you’ve never heard of Orbetello, it’s a fairly big town on Tuscany’s Argentario Coast.
 Its claim to fame and the reason I love it is that’s it’s smack bang in the middle of its namesake lagoon with water on either side.

 There is nothing small about Orbetello.
 It actually ranks in the top five for Tuscany’s most visited towns.
 Tourists flock to the gorgeous beaches mostly, but there’s plenty to see and do as the weather cools and I’m chuffed to share it all with you!